ethereum-optimism/design-docs/protocol/op-contracts-manager-single-release-redesign.md

 ## OPCM Architecture Changes

-Having one OPCM per *L1 smart contract release version*** means that we can remove the proxy pattern that currently exists with OPCM.
+Having one OPCM per *L1 smart contract release version*[^1] means that we can remove the proxy pattern that currently exists with OPCM.
 The high level architecture changes can be seen below:

 ### Previous OPCM Deploys
 Before OPCM was proxied so that it was upgradable. e.g. [`0x18CeC91779995AD14c880e4095456B9147160790`](https://etherscan.io/address/0x18CeC91779995AD14c880e4095456B9147160790)